 Leading lines are another great way to add depth to your street photography.
 It means using lines in an image to guide the viewer’s eye around a photograph.
 They add a new dynamism that gives an image a sense of direction or flow.
 It can also lend order or disorder to an image, affecting the emotion of the photograph overall.

 The easiest way to convey texture within a photograph is to focus on detail.
-Finding textures in street photography is easy, there are hundreds of examples surrounding us at any given time.
+Finding textures in street photography is easy.
+There are hundreds of examples surrounding us at any given time.
 But finding an interesting textural piece worth photographing is a little harder.

 Has someone ever suggested you change your perspective on a situation?
 Sometimes approaching something from a different angle can reveal a subject in a whole new light!
 It’s the same with photography composition.
 Unusual perspectives impact the experience of both the viewer and the photographer in a unique and engaging way.

-Black and White
+Go Black and White

 Many photographers prefer black and white images because they distance the subject from reality.
-In street photography, an image of the world in monochrome is foreign to our colour vision.
+In street photography, an image of the world in monochrome is foreign to our color vision.
 This gives us a reason to pause and investigate an image more carefully.

-Due to the lack of cues that colour photography provides, the viewer will tend to pause on a black and white photograph to read what is happening in the image.
+Due to the lack of cues that color photography provides, the viewer will tend to pause on a black and white photograph to read what is happening in the image.
 This slower viewing time means that a photographer has more time to communicate with a viewer.